Albania–Russia relations: Albania and the Russian Federation

 In the 2000s, Albania was not reliant on Russian based markets, energy or trade.
 Russia viewed Albania eventually becoming part of its European energy network.
 In 2000, both states made an announcement to begin discussions over a gas and oil pipeline for Albania and to grow investment and trade.
 Russia also stated a preference to send electricity from its Unified Energy System to Albania.
 In 2002, Albanian Foreign Minister Ilir Meta went to Moscow and both states agreed to create economic committees and sign agreements for agriculture and tackling crime.
 The Chamber of Commerce of both countries signed a cooperation agreement.

 In Albania, Russia's standing is low among the Albanian population and as such it lacks opportunities to be active in shaping or influencing the outlook of local Albanians.
 During the 2000s, Russia did not have any links with local Albanian political parties and was not able to undermine pro-Western governments through extreme political groups.
 Due to crime and corruption in the Balkans, Russia has promoted an anti-Albanian stance where Albania is described as a hub of crime and diplomatic incidents have occurred.
 For example, in 2002, the Albanian Foreign Ministry pushed back against statements from OSCE foreign monitors, some from Russia and calling themselves "Friends of Albania" who criticised Tirana for corruption and crime.

-Since the 2008 Kosovo declaration of independence, Russia has mainly backed up Serbia.
+Since the 2008 Kosovo declaration of independence, Russia has mainly backed Serbia.
 However the relations between the two countries begin to improve through the organizations they are a part of.
 Albania's ambassador to Russia as of November 2018 was Arben Gazioni, and Russia's ambassador to Albania was Alexander Karpushin.
 Within the wider Balkans Albania is considered to be the most pro-EU and pro-Western country in the region and unlike its neighbours (except Kosovo), it has little to negligible support for Russia.

 The Albanian government made two Russian diplomats leave Albania in 2018 on grounds that their actions were not in line with the diplomatic status allowed them in the country.
 In January 2021, Albania expelled two Russian diplomats after repeated contraventions of Albanian government COVID-19 lockdown measures.
 Russia said Albania's move was politically motivated and responded in early February by expelling Albania's top diplomat in Moscow.

-In October 2021, Russia’s Foreign Ministry spokeswoman, Maria Zakharova criticized the Albanian Prime Minister Edi Rama for saying he aims at unifying Albania and Kosovo to form “Greater Albania”.
+In October 2021, Russia's Foreign Ministry spokeswoman, Maria Zakharova criticized the Albanian Prime Minister Edi Rama for saying he aims at unifying Albania and Kosovo to form “Greater Albania”.
 Zakharova said the statement goes against long standing treaty and that could heighten tensions in the Balkan Region.